 These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 Several adverse conditions may cast significant doubt on the validity of this assumption.
-The Company has incurred significant losses since inception and as at October 31, 2024 the Company has an accumulated deficit of \$7,887,930 (July 31, 2024 - \$7,852,596).
-The company incurred a net loss of \$35,334 for the three month period ending October 31, 2024 (July 31, 2024 - \$149,640) and as of that date, the Company's current liabilities exceeded its current assets by \$443,956 (July 31, 2024 - \$408,622).
+The Company has incurred significant losses and as at April 30, 2025 the Company has an accumulated deficit of \$7,163,904 (July 31, 2024 - \$7,852,596).
+The deficit has been reduced as the Company has a net profit of \$688,692 for the nine month period ending April 30, 2025 (July 31, 2024 - \$149,640 net loss).
 The Company's ability to continue as a going concern is dependent upon its ability to secure additional financing on a timely basis and achieve sufficient positive cash flows from operating activities to cover obligations and expenses.
 Management may actively seek additional financing opportunities through the issuance of equity as the need for capital arises.
 These condensed consolidated interim financial statements do not include any adjustments to the amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.

-Management is actively engaged in the review and due diligence on new projects, is seeking to raise the necessary capital to meet its funding requirements including entering into a definitive arrangement agreement dated October 13, 2022 related to the proposed business combination of the Company with Scramble Resources Corp. ("Scramble"), and has undertaken available cost-cutting measures.
+Management is actively engaged in the review and due diligence on new projects.
+In addition to undertaking available cost-cutting measures, the Company is seeking to raise the necessary capital or asset sale to meet its funding requirements and repay debt to restore working capital.
 There can be no assurance that management's plan will be successful.
 If the going concern assumption is not appropriate for these condensed consolidated interim financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported expenses and the condensed consolidated interim statement of financial position classifications used.
 Such adjustments could be material.